GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 ## Putty settings

+Putty can de downloaded for free from https://www.putty.org/.
 To work correctly, Putty emulation must be set to VT100+ mode.
-Otherwise the function keys do not work correctly.
+Otherwise the function keys do not work correctly, but stil good enough for quick testing.
 Local echo should be off.
 On a Windows PC, the OS might assign a different serial port to the USB connection to the Arduino.
 On my system this is normaly port 7, sometimes 6.
 The Arduino IDE will show the port.
 Alternatively the Windows system manager will also show which port is used.